Proxmox vs. ESXi: Is Proxmox an alternative to ESXi?

-- Security – Because Proxmox uses Linux-based operating systems, it’s much more secure than traditional hypervisors such as ESXi.
+- Security – Proxmox uses Linux-based operating systems, so it’s much more secure than traditional hypervisors such as ESXi.
 As a bonus, since all VMs run within containers, this also means that any malicious code running inside one VM will not be able to affect others.

 - Availability – Proxmox VE offers built-in High Availability features while ESXi doesn’t (additional cost).
 Also, unlike ESXi, Proxmox VE lets administrators configure multiple nodes simultaneously.
 So if one goes offline, another automatically steps in.